dchry/dropout-nnunet-flair-t1/README.md

 **Model Training**

-First, we run the plan and preprocess command, you can use the following script
+First, we run the plan and preprocess command.
+You can use the following script, ensuring you have adjusted the required paths.

 ```
 scripts/plan_and_preprocess.sh